ArturSoriani/General-heat-features-and-thermodynamic-control-of-active-field-theories/README.md

 # General heat features and thermodynamic control of active field theories
-Artur Soriani, Elsen Tjhung, Étienne Fodor, and Artur Soriani
+Artur Soriani, Elsen Tjhung, Étienne Fodor, and Tomer Markovich

 ## Description
 Python script required to reproduce all numerical simulations presented in the paper "General heat features and thermodynamic control of active field theories".